Publication history of Dick Grayson: "Titans Reunited"

 In 1996, following the success of the miniseries, DC Comics launched a monthly solo series featuring Nightwing (written by Chuck Dixon, with art by Scott McDaniel), in which he patrols Gotham City's neighboring municipality of Blüdhaven.

 Upon the request of Batman, Dick journeys to the city of Blüdhaven to stop the gangster Black Mask.
 He then becomes the arch-enemy of the villain Blockbuster.
 Dick decides to stay in Blüdhaven until he destroys Blockbuster's drug cartel.
 After Cyborg is put in danger by a galactic threat, Dick reunites the Teen Titans to rescue him.
 They reform as the Titans, but Dick is pulled away to Gotham City when it is declared a No Man's Land.
 Following the recuperation of Gotham, Dick stays active as both the leader of the Titans and stays in Blüdhaven, but after the JLA disappears, Dick is named the leader of a new League.
 Following the deaths of Lilith Clay and Donna Troy, Dick officially disbands the Teen Titans, though Tim Drake would re-found them years later.
 Dick then returns to Blüdhaven and becomes more and more like Bruce, straining his relationships and eventually blurring the line between being a police officer and a vigilante.
 The vigilante Tarantula then kills Blockbuster and Dick refuses to save him, something that haunts him to the point of temporarily retiring from crime-fighting.
 At length, Nightwing shakes himself from his depression and takes responsibility for his inaction.
 He captures the Tarantula and turns himself in to the police.
-Amy, however, feels the world needs Nightwing free and so prevents him from being charged.
+Amy Rohrbach, however, feels the world needs Nightwing free and so prevents him from being charged.